 While some news references positive characteristics of fracking such as jobs, booms, or growth, other news discusses negative aspects such as pollution, health, dangers, and earthquakes.
 Individuals might respond differently to positive labor market news and negative environmental news.
-Given the importance of the location signal, it could be the case that even negative environmental news could impact people with pre-conceived beliefs about fracking but who were uncertain about where it was occurring.
-I parse each article for specific keywords such as "growth", "boom", "contaminat~", and "earthquak~" to determine the positive and negative content of each article.
+Given the importance of the location signal, even negative environmental news could impact people with pre-conceived beliefs about fracking who did not know where it was occurring.
+I parse each article for keywords such as "growth", "boom", "contaminat~", and "earthquak~" to determine the positive and negative content of each article.
 These statistics are reported in Appendix Table A2.
 I then classify an article as positive if it has at least two positive mentions and has more positive mentions than negative.
 Negative articles are similarly defined.
-I then estimate the separate effect of positive and negative newspaper exposure on migration and cross-county commuting in Table 6.36 Relative to no newspaper exposure in a county with a five percent circulation rate, one positive article significantly increased migration by 4.0 percent.
-The effect of negative news is still positive and significant, but less than half as large, suggesting even negative news provides information that induces migration.
+I then estimate the separate effect of positive and negative newspaper exposure on migration and commuting in Table 5.38 Relative to no newspaper exposure in a county with a five percent circulation rate, one positive article significantly increased migration by 4.0 percent.
+The effect of negative news is half as large, but still positive and significant, suggesting even negative news provides information that induces migration.

 In contrast to migration, positive labor market and negative environmental newspaper exposure affect commuting similarly.
-Unlike migrants, long distance commuters do not bear some of the costs associated with fracking such as potential home water contamination, earthquakes, or noise on residential streets.
-As commuters do not face many of these amenity costs, the location signal from negative environmental news might be just as effective as a location signal from positive labor market news.
+Unlike migrants, long distance commuters do not bear some of the costs associated with fracking such as potential home water contamination or noise on residential streets.
+For commuters, the location signal from negative environmental news might be just as effective as a location signal from positive labor market news.